Nikon vs. Canon DSLR

 1. Build

-When it comes to design, you should pick whichever brand feels most comfortable.
-However, Canon has a couple of nifty ideas up its sleeve that make using its cameras easier.
+You should pick whichever brand feels most comfortable when it comes to design.
+However, Canon has some nifty ideas that make using its cameras easier.

-For example, with Nikon, you can only retain a maximum of two presets as opposed to three in Canon’s case.
+For example, with Nikon, you can only retain a maximum of two presets instead of three in Canon’s case.
 Canon is the undisputed champion of design and build.

 2. Design

-Most Nikon cameras are made in Thailand or China, with only the most pricey models being made in Japan.
+Most Nikon cameras are made in Thailand or China, with only the most pricey models in Japan.

 3. Image Quality

-Since both Canon and Nikon are close competitors, it’s unlikely that you will find any significant difference between the stills taken by Canon and Nikon cameras.
+Since Canon and Nikon are close competitors, it’s unlikely that the stills taken by Canon and Nikon cameras differ significantly.

 All in all, if you shoot in low-light conditions, Nikon cameras will produce better images.
 In any other situation, both Nikon and Canon are relatively equal.

-What’s more, performance benchmarks rank higher when it comes to dynamic range.
+What’s more, performance benchmarks rank higher in terms of dynamic range.

-However, this is not a fair comparison because it doesn’t result in any obvious variation in real-world conditions.
-In the cinematography sector, Canon has in the past been better than Nikon.
+However, this is not a fair comparison because it shows no noticeable variation in real-world conditions.
+In the cinematography sector, Canon has historically been better than Nikon.

-The gap between Canon and Nikon has been bridged when it comes to video performance, but Canon is still ahead of the game; it offers better video AF (autofocus) and has a long history of making high-quality video lenses.
+The gap between Canon and Nikon has been bridged regarding video performance.
+However, Canon is still ahead of the game; it offers better video AF (autofocus) and has a long history of making high-quality video lenses.

 4. Lenses

-When it comes to lenses, Canon has always been ahead of the game.
-Both Nikon and Canon have a broad variety of lenses at all price points.
+Regarding lenses, Canon has always been ahead of the game.
+Both Nikon and Canon have various lenses at all price points.

 However, Canon’s venture into lenses was with premium ultra-pricey lenses, whereas Nikon had budget offerings.

-Nikon and Canon have models for all common focal lengths.
+Nikon and Canon have models for all standard focal lengths.
 However, both companies also build lenses that cater to very particular needs.

-Therefore, it’s good to be aware of the various kinds of camera lenses and their usage instances too but what’s right for you.
+Therefore, it’s good to be aware of the various kinds of camera lenses and their usage, but what’s right for you?

-The 17mm f/4 L TS-E lens is the broadest entire-frame tilt-shift lens, while the 70-300mm f/4.5-5.6 IS II is the first DSLR lens to feature an LCD that shows the depth of field and focal length.
+The 17mm f/4 L TS-E lens is the broadest entire-frame tilt-shift lens, while the 70-300mm f/4.5-5.6 IS II is the first DSLR lens with an LCD showing the depth of field and focal length.

 5. Product Range

-One could argue that both Nikon and Canon have enough cameras across all budgets.
-However, Canon has one of the cheapest DSLRs, the EOS Rebel T7 costing about $450.
+One could argue that Nikon and Canon have enough cameras for all budgets.
+However, Canon has one of the cheapest DSLRs, the EOS Rebel T7, which costs about $450.

-Although it has bare-bone features, it’s a very viable option for utter beginners who cannot afford to spend lots of dollars on a camera.
+Although it has few features, it’s a viable option for beginners who cannot afford to spend a lot of money on a camera.

 See Also: Best DSLR Cameras for Beginners

-On the other hand, Nikon’s cheapest DSLR offering is the D3500 which costs a bit more than Canon’s option at a little under $600.
-This difference is justified because Nikon’s offering has a bundled lens kit and a better battery life compared to Canon’s option.
+On the other hand, Nikon’s cheapest DSLR is the D3500, which costs slightly more than Canon’s option, at just under $600.
+This difference is justified because Nikon’s offering includes a bundled lens kit and has a better battery life than Canon’s.

 Final Thought: Who Comes Out On Top?

-All in all, a comparison between Canon and Nikon is always hard because both brands have been present in the market for several decades.
+Comparing Canon and Nikon is always tricky because both brands have been in the market for several decades.

 Best Canon 4K Cameras